 Table 1 has an overview of the prenatal screening tests available in Ontario and how they compare to each other.
 Not all test options are available in all areas.

 Prenatal screening is moving toward results available earlier in pregnancy, allowing expectant couples more time for decision making and access to additional services, integrated prenatal screening (IPS) is no longer available in Ontario.
 Most centres are now offering enhanced FTS (eFTS).
 This improved test performs better than traditional FTS with a higher detection rate and lower false positive rate. eFTS is expected to be just as good as IPS, but with results available earlier in pregnancy.

 When access to a certified ultrasound site to measure the nuchal translucency is not possible, Serum Integrated Prenatal Screening (SIPS) may be offered.
 The type and timing of serum-only screening is dependent on where you live.

-A woman who presents to her first prenatal visit at a later gestational age (after 14 weeks) may be offered Maternal Serum Screening (MSS).
+A pregnant person who presents to their first prenatal visit at a later gestational age (after 14 weeks) may be offered Maternal Serum Screening (MSS).

 If you are expecting twins, prenatal screening is available but in general is not as good as for pregnancies with one baby.
 Also, not all screening options will be available for a twin pregnancy.
 Talk to your health care provider for more about screening in a twin pregnancy.